Viktoria75/PerfectScore/README.md

 # PerfectScore
-My final project for the web programming course @ Sofia University FMI 2024
+My final project for the web programming course @ Sofia University FMI 2024.
+Website is hosted at viktoria75.github.io/PerfectScore/